aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

    on the EMR console if the Hive metastore is on the EMR master node, or on the RDS console, if the metastore is an RDS instance.

-4. (Optional) Test the connection.
+4. (Recommended) Test the connection.
 Choose "Test connection" on the AWS Glue connections page.
    If the connection test fails, your ETL job might not be able to connect to your Hive metastore data source.
 Fix the network configuration before moving on.